Specialist Care for Patients

 Any patients with a face to face appointment are screened for Covid symptoms the day before their appointment and the outcome recorded so we can ensure all patients and staff remain safe.

-The establishment of the clinics at practices, has been made possible by the use of Vision Anywhere, a web-based patient record system that integrates with patient record systems across all West Kent practices.
+The establishment of the clinics at practices, has been made possible by the use of EMIS-Web, a patient record system.

-Vision Anywhere enables the diabetes specialist nurses and practice nurses working in the community diabetes clinics, to access patient records from any practice in West Kent during a clinic appointment and ensures that the nurses have the most up-to-date information available regarding the patient’s clinical history, test results and medication.
-Vision Anywhere also enables the nurses in the community diabetes spoke clinics to update patient records with details from the diabetes consultation that the GPs and other practice staff can easily access.
+EMIS-Web enables the diabetes specialist nurses and practice nurses working in the community diabetes clinics, to access patient records from any practice in West Kent during a clinic appointment and ensures that the nurses have the most up-to-date information available regarding the patient’s clinical history, test results and medication.
+EMIS-Web also enables the nurses in the community diabetes spoke clinics to update patient records with details from the diabetes consultation that the GPs and other practice staff can easily access.

 Patients have been very positive about the community diabetes service and the clinics being based at practices.
 Patients have also been very receptive to having telephone consultations and video consultations during the Covid pandemic and not being expected to leave their house during lockdown for face to face consultations.

 Telephone and video consultations have been popular with patients.
 Providing telephone consultations has meant that the diabetes specialist nurses have been able to work from their base more frequently as opposed to travelling to practices to run face to face clinics.

 …since first being diagnosed with diabetes this is the first time that I feel the problems I am having are being addressed.